fborja44/beta-bot/README.md

 - Removes `alert_channel` from receiving tournament alerts from `tournament_channel`.
 - `alert_channel` and `tournament_channel` must be valid Discord channel mentions.
 - If `alert_channel` is not provided, targets the channel the command was sent in.

+### list_alerts
+`/ch list_alerts [tournament_channel: str]`:
+- Lists all channels that receive alerts from the target tournament channel.
+- If no `tournament_channel` mention is provided, targets the current channel (or its parent if in a forum thread).